What Will It Take To End AIDS?

 Focus on Women & Girls

 Women & girls continue to be disproportionately impacted by HIV/AIDS.
-19.1 million women and girls are living with HIV around the world, more than half of the total population living with the virus.
-AIDS is the leading cause of death among women between the ages of 15-49 years old, and every day, 1000 young women contract HIV.
+Young women are 60% more likely than young men to contract HIV.
+Every week, 6,000 young women contract HIV.
 Investing in programs that provide sexual reproductive health education, treatment and counseling to young women & girls can ultimately reduce new HIV infections, and protect the next generation of girls from harmful gender norms and stigma that help perpetuate the virus.

 Strong and Resilient Health Care Systems